 - Attendance with the preceptor.
 You will commit to spending several hours per week with the organization and will work with your preceptors to develop a work schedule.
 You are expected to independently resolve personal and work-related scheduling conflicts that interfere with your ability to meet your internship obligation.

 The Office of Experiential Learning services the entire university and offers internships and co-ops to a variety of different disciplines.
 Students must register with the Office of Experiential Learning and then work with them to find placement.
 The co-ops are paid positions offered by the Office of Experiential Learning, similar to a job.
 In the major, the co-ops can be used as either a program requirement or elective credit.

 If you wish to go through the Office of Experiential Learning, you will need to complete the required paperwork with the Office of Experiential Learning and must then submit them to the Department of Health Management and Informatics.
 The co-op will then either be used to fulfill the internship requirement, or be counted as elective credit NOT program required internship credit.

 Through an internship, students can apply what they’ve learned in the classroom and gain valuable administrative experience that is essential for starting a career in health services administration.
-Because of this, the Department of Health Management and Informatics requires students who are enrolled in the undergraduate health services administration program to complete an internship prior to graduation.
+Because of this, the School of Global Health Management and Informatics requires students who are enrolled in the undergraduate health services administration program to complete an internship prior to graduation.